-FAT BRANDS, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against FAT Brands, Inc.
+FAT Brands, Inc. CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against FAT Brands, Inc.

-NEW YORK, March 23, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed against FAT Brands, Inc. (“FAT Brands” or the “Company”) ( FAT) in the United States District Court for the Central District of California on behalf of all persons and entities who purchased or otherwise acquired FAT Brands securities between
+NEW YORK , March 24, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed against FAT Brands, Inc. ("FAT Brands" or the "Company") (NASDAQ: FAT) in the United States District Court for the Central District of California on behalf of all persons and entities who purchased or otherwise acquired FAT Brands securities between

 December 4, 2017 and February 18, 2022, both dates inclusive (the "Class Period").